Prakruthi-G-H/html-css-mini-projects/radio-button/README.md

 ## 🚀 How to Run

-1. Download or clone the repository:
+1. Clone or download the repository:
    `git clone https://github.com/Prakruthi-G-H/html-css-mini-projects.git`
 2. Navigate to the folder:  radio-button/
 3. Ensure both files are present in the folder: